 - Information not offered during the appeals committee hearing is now available.
 The reason why the information was not offered during the original appeal committee hearing must be stated;

 - The sanction imposed is excessive or inappropriate.
 The reason for believing this must be stated.

 Decision on Appeal:

-- Upon review of the appeal, the Dean of Students, or his/her designee, may take any of the following actions:
+- Upon review of the appeal, the Chief of Safety & Security, or his/her designee, may take any of the following actions:

 - Deny the appeal request.

 - Except as required to explain the basis of new information, an appeal shall be limited to review the most recent official hearing and supporting documents.